thecreativeepjh/Self-Teaching/README.md

     </div>
     <p> </p>
     <div id='tb'>
-        <h2 align="center">How To Teach Yourself</h2>
+        <h2 >How To Teach Yourself</h2>
-        <p align="center">If I have convinced you that you should take up your eductation, you should learn how to do so properly.
+        <p >If I have convinced you that you should take up your eductation, you should learn how to do so properly.
 Below are 2 stategies:</p>
         <div id="subtb">
-            <h3 align="center">Videos</h3>
+            <h3 >Videos</h3>
-            <p align="center">This is usualy the simplest way to start, but it is very important you do it corectly, finding good sorces.</p>
+            <p >This is usualy the simplest way to start, but it is very important you do it corectly, finding good sorces.</p>
-            <p align="center">There are many eduction people, who are worth you time to listen to, some include:</p>
+            <p >There are many eduction people, who are worth you time to listen to, some include:</p>
             <ol>
                 <li><a href="https://www.w3schools.com">W3Schools</a>: This is vey useful if you would like to start learning anything coding based, which is one of the most common things to teach yourself.</li>
                 <li><a href="https://ed.ted.com">Ted Ed</a></li>